-The Public Works Department is responsible for the operation and maintenance of the streets, water, sanitary, storm systems, and the maintenance of the cemetery and parks.
+The Public Works Department is responsible for the operation and maintenance of the streets, water, sanitary, storm systems, cemetery, sports complex and parks.

 In case of an emergency which requires the attention of the public works department, please contact any one of the following:

 For emergencies during business hours, contact City Hall at (815) 772-7657.
 City Hall is open Monday through Friday from 8:00 AM to 4:00 PM.
 Workers will be dispatched immediately to the problem location.

 For emergencies occurring after business hours, contact the Whiteside County Sheriff’s Office at (815) 772-4044.
 Inform the dispatcher of the nature and location of the problem.
 They will then contact Public Works staff.

 Please DO NOT call 911 for Public Works emergencies!

 In 2017, the City opened its new wastewater treatment plant.
 The plant treats an average daily flow of 0.92 MGD with excess flow capacity of 10 MGD.
 The new plant, located on Wilkens Drive off of Portland Avenue (IL RT 78 South) and just south of the Morrison Institute of Technology, meets Illinois' environmental regulations.
 The bulk of this $14 million plant is being paid for with a federally funded loan administered by the Illinois Environmental Protection Agency.

 The City of Morrison Department of Public Works is responsible for the maintenance and repair of streets, storm, water, and sewer systems, as well as snow removal, street sweeping, and tree trimming in city parkways.

 TREE SERVICES OVERVIEW